openstack/neutron/neutron/plugins/brocade/README.md

 * Supports VCS (Virtual Cluster of Switches)

-Openstack Brocade Neutron Plugin implements the Neutron v2.0 API.
+OpenStack Brocade Neutron Plugin implements the Neutron v2.0 API.

 This plugin is meant to orchestrate Brocade VCS switches running NOS, examples of these are: